Bi-National Academic Funding and Collaboration Dynamics: The Case of the German-Israeli Foundation: Methods and Materials

-Our database draws information from two sources: the official GIF website and OpenAlex, a bibliographic catalogue of scientific papers, authors, and institutions with over 250 million scholarly works from 250 thousand sources \cite{priem2022openalex,culbert2025reference}.
-Initially, we conducted a manual extraction of the complete grant portfolio from the GIF official website, capturing 1193 unique grant records across all available funding cycles and research programs.
-From these 1193 grant records, only 647 (54.2\%) are explicitly associated with a German-Israeli \say{team}.
-Namely, each of these grants was awarded to at least a single Israeli grant recipient and at least a single German recipient, as indicated by their listed institutional affiliations.
-These grants alone are considered in our subsequent analysis.
-For each grant, we extracted its key available features as summarized in Table \ref{table:grant_info}.
-Next, we cross-referenced each researcher with his/her bibliometric data available through the OpenAlex scholarly database API \cite{culbert2025reference}.
+Next, we cross-referenced each researcher with their bibliometric data available through the OpenAlex scholarly database API \cite{culbert2025reference}.
 This process employed a three-step researcher identification algorithm designed to handle the challenges of international name variations and institutional affiliations in our setting: For each researcher's name, we first implemented exact institutional matching using an expert manually-curated dictionary of over 50 institutional name variants, accounting for the different languages (German, Hebrew, English), common abbreviations, and historical name changes.
-The dictionary included mappings for major German universities (e.g., \say{Johann Wolfgang Goethe University} was mapped to common variants such as \say{Goethe-Universität Frankfurt} and \say{University of Frankfurt}) and Israeli institutions (e.g., \say{Hebrew University} was mapped to \say{Hebrew University of Jerusalem}).
-Only when an exact match of both researcher's name and institution was not found, a second step performed bidirectional word-subset matching with text normalization, including accounting for diacritical marks (ä, ö, ü to ae, oe, ue), standardization of transliterations, handling of common academic title variations, and systematic accounting of known institutional acronyms (for example, HUJI, BGU, BIU, TAU).
+The dictionary included mappings for major German universities (e.g., \say{Johann Wolfgang Goethe University} was mapped to common variants such as \say{Goethe-Universit\"{a}t Frankfurt} and \say{University of Frankfurt}) and Israeli institutions (e.g., \say{Hebrew University} was mapped to \say{Hebrew University of Jerusalem}).
+Only when an exact match of both the researcher's name and institution was not found, a second step was performed bidirectional word-subset matching with text normalization, including accounting for diacritical marks (\"{a}, \"{o}, \"{u} to ae, oe, ue), standardization of transliterations, handling of common academic title variations, and systematic accounting of known institutional acronyms (for example, HUJI, BGU, BIU, TAU).
 If the above results in no match, a final step was conducted using historical affiliation verification by analyzing researchers' complete OpenAlex institutional histories.
 This step intends to resolve cases where current affiliations differed from those recorded by the GIF.
-Only in rare cases (about 1\%), where this process failed to produce an exact match, a manual annotation was performed by the first author, who accessed institutional faculty directories and records online.
-This approach resulted in 99.7\% researcher matching, leading to 8 researchers being removed from the dataset along with their grants\footnote{These 8 researchers are associated with either poor biographical information in OpenAlex or have very common names without clearly distinguishing institutional markers.}.
-As part of the researcher profile cross-referencing process, all indexed peer-reviewed publications and standard bibliometrics, as detailed in Table \ref{table:grant_info}, were retrieved through OpenAlex's API.
-Finally, as the researchers' gender is not explicitly mentioned in our two data sources, we adopted the name-based gender-identification model of \cite{hu2021name}, allocating gender only when the model predicted the gender with 95\% confidence or more.
-We used this model to align with previous scientometric studies also using this model for gender identification \cite{alexi2024scientometrics,lazebnik2025lonely,rosenfled2025academic}.
-Overall, our dataset comprises 642 grants, 2,386 researchers, and 52,847 unique publication records, with less than 0.4\% missing values.
+Only in rare cases (about 1\%), where this process failed to produce an exact match, a manual annotation was performed by the first author, who accessed the institutional faculty directories and records online.
+This approach resulted in 99.7\% researcher matching, leading to 8 researchers being removed from the dataset.
+Grants associated with these eight researchers were retained in the dataset, as they remained part of an explicit German-Israeli team following the researchers' exclusion.To assess the reliability of the matching procedure, we perform a simple error analysis.
+First, a manual examination of the unmatched 8 researchers suggests that they are associated with either poor biographical information in OpenAlex or have very common names without clearly distinguishing institutional markers.
+Second, a random sample of 100 automatically-matched researchers was manually examined, comparing their matched entry to their online institutional faculty records, revealing no discrepancies.